check-spelling-sandbox/azure-rest-api-specs/documentation/typespec-rest-api-dev-process.md

 ```cli
   npx tsp compile .
 ```
-  The generated swagger files should be correctly placed in `data-plane` or `resource-manager` folders follwoing the naming conventions.
+  The generated swagger files should be correctly placed in `data-plane` or `resource-manager` folders following the naming conventions.

 5. Now the project has been set up.
 You can modify the sample and develop your own APIs with TypeSpec